Our vision is basic healthcare for all

 reached

-We aim to satisfy the health needs of consumers in hard to reach areas in Africa, by bringing health products, expertise, education and innovative technology together through trusted Community Health Entrepreneurs and a unique end-to-end supply chain.
+We aim to satisfy the health needs of consumers in hard to reach areas in Africa, by bringing health products, expertise, education, and innovative technology together through trusted Community Health Entrepreneurs (CHEs) and a unique end-to-end supply chain.

 Our business model is built to empower people to take care of themselves and their communities.
 To increase awareness, prevent sickness, and sustain health.

-In this video you can meet our Community Health Entrepreneurs (CHEs) and the communities they work in.
+In this video you can meet our CHEs and the communities they work in.

-Florence's story is evidence to the impact that accessible healthcare resources can have on dedicated basic healthcare providers and the communities they serve.
-CHEs have access to a telehealth platform and related services, sharing point of care test results and patient vitals with our medical professionals who can then provide eConsultations and ePrescriptions.
+Florence's story is evidence of the impact that accessible healthcare resources can have on dedicated basic healthcare providers and the communities they serve.
+Rural patients have access to a telehealth platform and related services, sharing point of care test results and patient vitals with our medical professionals who can then provide health education, eConsultations and ePrescriptions.
+This service allows patients to connect with qualified professionals without incurring travel expenses or taking additional time

 All Community Health Entrepreneurs are equipped with a smart phone with e-health applications as well as diagnostic tools (muac, blood pressure machine, glucometer and thermometer).